jwsliu/nodejs-ex/configurationLab.md

 The node application takes environment variables to confugure the database connection, we want to set these environment variables from OpenShift secrets.

-1. Let take a look at the application before we set environment variables.
+1. Let's take a look at the application before we set environment variables.
 Go to minshift web console, expand nodejs-ex application and click on the url under Route
    ![](docImages/app1.jpg)

 1. After the application is open in a new tab, you can see the database is not configued